chef-boneyard/chef-fundamentals/slides/node-attributes/01_slide.md

       notifies :restart, resources(:service => "apache2")
     end

-Use Ruby’s #{} string interpolation to embed an attribute in a string.
+Use Ruby's #{} string interpolation to embed an attribute in a string.

 # Variables in a Template